 Of course, I hope we know that this is not the God of Jesus.
 By the demonstration of the Incarnation alone - while we were still screwed up - God became fully human in the person of Jesus.
 He waded right into the muck and mire, the pain and dysfunction and met us there to rescue us.

 We have a tendency to sanitize some of our beloved stories whether it be a polished cross at Easter or our Nativity.
 From our vantage we see how things all worked out - how baby was born, who the baby was; the angels, wise men, and shepherds got it.
 But for a moment, what must it have been like 2000 plus years ago?
-A young women who finds herself mysteriously with child?
+A young woman who finds herself mysteriously with child.
 Angels were appearing with crazy stories of her carrying the long-past-due Messiah.
-A husband who knowing his wife-to-be was pregnant by someone else and still choosing to marry Mary.
+A husband who knowing his wife-to-be was pregnant by someone else and still choosing to marry her.

 Imagine getting ready to give birth, and there is no place for this to happen and you are a long way from home.
 Imagine the stress and anxiety.
 Imagine the stress and worry of a young father, wanting to care and provide for his wife and soon to be born child.
-Imagine what it must have been like in desperation to have to give birth in the filthy, odorous feed trough of animals.
+Imagine what it must have been like in desperation to have to give birth in the feed trough of animals.
 I can't imagine it as a Hallmark moment depicted in our greeting cards.
 How many Christmas retellings have you heard that include Herod ordering the extermination of all male children under the age of 2 years of age?
 A really messy part of the story, for sure!

 I guess this is why the picture entitled Jose' y Maria struck me as so profound.
 A modernized depiction that takes the shine off the story and plunks it down in our everyday commonness.
 To the onlooker, Joseph and pregnant Mary would have appeared no different to our modern eyes than the couple in the cartoon.
 Perhaps we have walked by folks who looked like this going into the local 7-11?
 The commonness should offend our religious piety.
-Is should pull the pin on the super-spiritual image of the parents of Jesus and re-orients the God-who-loves smack in the middle of creation as it really is.
+It should pull the pin on the super-spiritual image of the parents of Jesus and re-orients the God-who-loves smack in the middle of creation as it really is.

 All this to say, the Holy God has no problem with wading into the mess that human life can often be, and I think we need to be careful about over-spiritualizing Mary and Joseph, and all the stories of people in scripture.
 We cannot sanitize them to the extent that they cease to be real people, with real fears, anxieties, questions, and doubts.
 To sanitize them is to make them unreachable for folks like me and perhaps many others, who need a real God, who interacts with real people in real situations.
 To sanitize these people and their stories may make for great preachin', TV specials, and children's stories but is no real comfort for a very real person trying to walk out this thing called faith in real life.
 You see, I need the God of the mess as well as the God of order.
 I need God when things are messy, uncertain and scary.
-I need Him to help me.

 The Good News is no matter what happens God is with us, and Jesus is the guarantee and the demonstration of this truth.
 I have come to believe that faith isn't so much believing that God will do this, or He will do that.
 Faith, for me, is in the growing experience that God is indeed good.
 That He loves me perfectly and securely because of the way I am held in Christ.
 With the assurance that I am never truly alone, however, and wherever I find myself.